Vollcode/CV/README.md

 #### University of Valencia (September 2008 to June 2013)

 - Bachelor's Degree in Psychology
-- Focus on Statistics, Social and Organisational Psychology
+- Focus on Statistics, Social and Organizational Psychology
 - One year Erasmus Program in Berlin

 ##### Other skills